Created: 22 May 2024

 Dynamic functionality

-Large builds and deployment times
+Builds and deployment

 Content management